 Implications of depending on Bad Data

 Continuing with the example, a dirty garden is nothing but a cause and the result can be severe.
-Superficially it seems a matter of beatification and nothing more, but it involves the safety of entire area.
+Superficially it seems a matter of beatification and nothing more, but it involves the safety of the entire area.

 Similarly, when it comes to bad data, it involves a lot of things that make the issue really complex and unavoidable.